Adherence is the degree to which a person takes prescribed drugs as directed.

 Older People and Adherence

 Although adherence is probably not affected by old age itself, it is affected by several factors that are common among older people, such as physical or mental impairments, the use of more drugs, and an increased risk of drug-drug interactions and side effects.
-Taking several drugs makes remembering when to take each drug harder and increases the risk of adverse drug-drug interactions (see Factors Affecting Response to Drugs: Drug Interactions), particularly when over-the-counter drugs are also being taken.
+Taking several drugs makes remembering when to take each drug harder and increases the risk of adverse drug-drug interactions (see see Drug Interactions), particularly when over-the-counter drugs are also being taken.
 Doctors may be able to simplify the drug regimen—by using one drug that serves two purposes or by reducing the number of times a drug must be taken—to improve adherence and to reduce the risk of interactions.

-Because older people are generally more sensitive to drugs than younger people, they are more likely to have adverse drug reactions and may require a lower dose of certain drugs (see Aging and Drugs).
+Because older people are generally more sensitive to drugs than younger people, they are more likely to have adverse drug reactions and may require a lower dose of certain drugs (see see Aging and Drugs).

 People are more likely to adhere to treatment if they have a good relationship with their doctor and pharmacist.
 Such relationships involve two-way communication.